scalamolecule/molecule-web/docs/database/query/filterAttr.md

 )
 ```

-The attribute in the filter expression has to be tacit, and it has to be present and mandatory in the ref namespace.
+The attribute in the filter expression has to be tacit, and it has to be present and mandatory in the related entity.
 Otherwise, Molecule will warn you:

 ```scala
 intercept[ModelError] {